We just saved you hours of frustration

 - Click the Relaunch button.

 Now just wait a second and Finder should restart.
-If you’re lucky the drag and drop issue will have resolved.
+If you’re lucky the drag and drop issue will have been resolved.

 Restart Your Mac

 If restarting the Finder isn’t enough, then restart your Mac completely.
 For some people, simply putting the Mac to sleep and waking it back up works.
-However, modern machines reboot so quickly, this might just be a waste of time.
+However, modern machines reboot so quickly, that this might just be a waste of time.